akheron/jansson/doc/apiref.rst

    .. versionadded:: 2.1

+``JSON_DECODE_INT_AS_REAL``
+   JSON defines only one number type.
+Jansson distinguishes between ints and reals.
+For more information see :ref:`real-vs-integer`.
+   With this flag enabled the decoder interprets all numbers as real values.

+  .. versionadded:: 2.4.1

 Each function also takes an optional :type:`json_error_t` parameter that is filled with error information if decoding fails.
 It's also updated on success; the number of bytes of input read is written to